 Is Your Doctor a Robot?

-We have already discussed the use of machine learning and deep learning models in medicine for establishing medical diagnoses, but come to think of it why not simply allow a machine to go even more and heal the sick or to perform precise surgery, the challenge of such technology lies in the high precision of the surgical movements that a robot can perform, especially when it is a sensitive organ such as the brain, where the error is not allowed.
+We have already discussed the use of machine learning and deep learning models in medicine for establishing medical diagnoses, but why not simply allow a machine to go even more and heal the sick or perform precise surgery, the challenge of such technology lies in the high precision of the surgical movements that a robot can perform, especially when it is a sensitive organ such as the brain, where the error is not allowed.